sflagp/QBXML-Object-Models/Updates.md

 <i>5/18/2022</i><br />
+Published QbModels.QBO to nuget.org with version number 0.1.0 as this is still an alpha package.
+Actually, both version of QbModels are still in development stages.

+<i>5/18/2022</i><br />
 Went down another rabbit hole.
 Took QbModels and created QbModels.QBO for generating/reading  XML and/or JSON for Quickbooks Online Edition.
 Going on vacation so documentation will follow at a later date.
 For now, look at the QbProcessor repository and review the Quickbooks Online Processor and Test projects to review.

 <i>4/17/2022</i><br />